MaxOrtGit/Uncrop-Scripts/README.md

 3. drag image from media pool to the Clip Name property at the top of Tools
 4. select Pan node and set the Center and Size
 5. go to menu bar and click Workspace > Scripts > Export
-6. go to export folder (path of saver nodes) and add Export0001.png to AI software (keep other image for later)
+6. go to export folder (path of saver nodes) and add Export0001.png to image generating software (keep other image for later)
 7. repeat for every image